Memory Management Techniques

 - Allocate the

-, as required to iterate whole free holes list.- Leaves larger holes that may accommodate other processes.
+largest hole that is big enough Slow, as required to iterate whole free holes list.- Leaves larger holes that may accommodate other processes.

-Lesser external
+Lesser externalfragmentation

 - Allocate the